ualisoomro586/Online_Admission_AND_ENTRY_TEST_SYSTEM_DBS_PROJECT/README.md

 # Online_Admission_AND_ENTRY_TEST_SYSTEM_DBS_PROJECT
 A Admission and Entry Test System in java using SQL DataBase

-# Fuctionalities
-  *Student Register his/her self for Admission
+# Fuctionalities*Student Register his/her self for Admission
-  *After Registration System will Provide a Default Password

 # Languages and Tools
   Programming Languagae: Java